MarcoK87/MarcoK87/README.md

 ### Glad to see you here!
 I am very versatile interested, like to get to the bottom of things and always looking for new challenges!

 In a nutshell, I love to explore new topics with the help of private projects!
 In doing so, I like to try out current trends and techniques, try to use modern workflows and, above all, have fun.
-From now on, this repo shall help to put all these things in an orderly and structured way.
 </br>

 ## Rapidfire

 - 🔭 I'm currently into Machine Learning and Data Science
-- 🌱 I’m trying to structure all new learnings on [Medium](https://medium.com/@marcok87)
+- 🌱 Structuring all new learnings on [Medium](https://medium.com/@marcok87)
 - ⚡ Fun fact: xxx

 </br>